Bropell/Asthma_Analysis_in_California_Counties/Machine Learning/README.md

 </p>

 ### Explanation of changes in model choice (if any):
-There will be no changes necessary here since the deep learning model was able to achieve a perfect accuracy.
-This model choice was superior to the
-BalancedRandomForestClassifier model since that model only achieved an accuracy of approximately 59.8%.
+There will be no changes necessary here since the deep learning model was able to achieve a perfect accuracy in both attempts.
+This model choice was superior to the BalancedRandomForestClassifier model since that model only achieved an accuracy of approximately 59.8% in the first attempt and approximately 33% in the second attempt.

 ### Description of model training:
 The model is trained using the train_test_split function from the sklearn kit, as mentioned previously, which is then fit using